Xavi Vierge: EG 0,0 Marc VDS (2019)

 On 22 August 2018, it was confirmed that Vierge would sign for EG 0,0 Marc VDS for the 2019 season, partnering Álex Márquez, the younger brother of Marc Márquez.
 Vierge replaced Joan Mir, who moved up to MotoGP with Suzuki.
 His place at Dynavolt Intact GP was taken by Thomas Lüthi, who returned to Moto2 after one season in the premier class.
 In the opening race in Qatar, also the first race with the new Triumph 765cc triple engines, Vierge qualified in second, took the lead at the start, but then fell back to tenth place by the end of the race.
 In the next race in Argentina, Vierge took pole position for the second consecutive season, however a problem on the warm-up lap meant he could not start the race.
 His bad luck continued at Austin, when he was involved in a first-lap crash at turn one along with Fabio Di Giannantonio and Joe Roberts.
-His unlucky season continued throughout the whole year, his best result being a 4th-place finish, and Vierge only finished 13th in the standings, collecting 81 points.
+His unlucky season continued throughout the whole year, his best result being a fourth-place finish, and Vierge only finished 13th in the standings, collecting 81 points.

 Petronas Sprinta Racing (2020–2021)

 After a disappointing 2019, Vierge moved on to the Sepang Racing Team for the 2020 season, partnering with Jake Dixon.
-Vierge once again had an underwhelming season, with no podium finishes, a 4th place being his best in Rimini, and one pole position, which he achieved at Catalunya.
-He finished the season 10th in the standings with 79 points, but 35 points ahead of Dixon.
+Vierge once again had an underwhelming season, with no podium finishes, a fourth place being his best in Rimini, and one pole position, which he achieved at Catalunya.
+He finished the season tenth in the standings with 79 points, but 35 points ahead of Dixon.

 Vierge stayed with Sepang Racing Team for the 2021 season, once again partnering Jake Dixon.
-He had one podium finish during the season, a 3rd place from Catalunya, and finished 11th in the standings again, with 93 points.
+He had one podium finish during the season, a third place from Catalunya, and finished 11th in the standings again, with 93 points.

 Superbike World Championship

 In September, Vierge and Honda announced that he would be competing in the Superbike World Championship for 2022, replacing Leon Haslam.
-He will be partnered by fellow MotoGP outcast Iker Lecuona, on the factory Honda ride.
+He would be partnered by fellow MotoGP outcast Iker Lecuona, on the factory Honda ride.